 Live streaming on www.wuvi.am / 4 - 6 pm AST

 #trashDay elevates the vernacular of urban fiction, reality television, gossip publications, social dance, and fashion, to serve as a point of of departure for satire and social commentary.
 Kenya Robison and Doreen Garner essientially talk trash, share music, and clips to comedic effect creating an holistic sonic artwork.

 Trash_Day_Archive 24 Jan 2015

 Live installation vidéo et sonore avec Yanis Sabir, Ismall Bensouda, et Pierre Petrescu

 Le Paris Paris Club

 Screening and performance begins at 20h30

-This project is a ongoing collaboration between visual artists and composers, who join forces to form a tightly-knit team that meets and discusses writes, composes and records an original work together.
-This unity of time, place and action allows for the exploration of a new musical-visual idiom that blurs boundaries between the genres, for the only thing that really counts is the creative process itself.
-The meaning of each work, in other words, lies in a meeting of minds between the artists: a shared experiences that is uniquely and intimately theirs and has the power to profoundly alter each artists approach.
+This project is a ongoing collaboration between visual artists and composers, who meets and discusses, writes, composes and records original work together.
+This unity of time, place and action allows for the exploration of a new musical-visual idiom that blurs boundaries between the genres.
+The meaning of each work, lies in a meeting of minds between the artists: a shared experiences that is uniquely and intimately theirs and has the power to profoundly alter each artists approach.
 Co-creation is the work, the image a musical instrument.

-The densely layered films provide an insight into these shared experiences, moments of travel and conjures, through the introduction of fictional characters, situations of sentimental tension.
-Although much of the footage is composed of images captured throughout various parts of his life, many of these films were recorded during his ongoing residence in Paris France.
+The densely layered films provide an insight into these shared experiences – moments of travel and conjures, through the introduction of fictional characters – and by creating situations of sentimental tension.
+Although much of the footage is composed of images captured throughout various parts the artists life, many of these films were recorded during his ongoing residence in Paris France.

 25 July 2014